- Does the Department of Mathematics offer courses with teachers in mind?

 If you have questions, please contact the MAT coordinator, Dr. Wendy Smith, firstname.lastname@example.org, 402-472-7259.

-If you have previously applied through the Teach Nebraska program, you must submit a new application to Graduate Studies to be admitted to the MAT program.
-Mathematics teachers are welcome to apply immediately to the MAT program, but by applying first to Teach Nebraska as a non-degree student, you avoid having to pay the fee to apply to Graduate Studies.
+You must submit an application to Graduate Studies to be admitted to the MAT program or to take graduate courses as a non-degree-seeking student.
 Be sure to select the "Mathematics (MAT)" program as your degree objective when applying for admission to the MAT program.
 You may also choose the Teaching Middle Level Mathematics specialization while you are applying.

 The MAT application to the Mathematics Department is now online, using the university's GAMES online application system.
 You will receive access to the GAMES system once your UNL Graduate Studies application is complete.
 In that system, you will be asked to provide:

 - Official transcripts from your bachelor's degree, as well as any graduate coursework.
-Note: If your undergraduate degree is from UNL, it is not necessary to request a UNL transcript.
+Note: If your undergraduate degree is from UNL/UNO/UNK, it is not necessary to request a transcript.

 - A letter of intent, stating your goals for your master's degree